-The standard level of language proficiency required for the exchange program is 550 for the TOEFL ITP and 80 for the TOEFL iBT.
 Language proficiency levels vary from university to university.
 For more information, please refer to the list of “Student Exchange Programs – Faculty Level/Studying Abroad Information” or “Inter-University Student Exchange Agreements” on this website.

 The four international program subjects offered in English and each subject provides 1 credit.

 - Start-ups and Global Disruptors（Year 2 Undergraduate Summer Term）

 Through case studies and other exercises, students will learn the fundamental theories, knowledge, and methods needed to start up a business as an entrepreneur.

 - Global Design Innovation（Year 2 Undergraduate Summer Term）